Taahaa226717/Group-5-PDC-A3/Writeup.md

 ### 5. **Improved Parallelization**:

 - The parallelization of circle processing was optimized by structuring the kernel to handle pixel updates efficiently, distributing the work across GPU threads.

-### Summary:

-These changes ensure that the final image produced by the CUDA renderer is both accurate and performant.
-The implementation adheres to the correctness requirements, preventing race conditions and artifacts, and optimizes parallel processing for better performance.

 # Render Performance Results